Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 And lastly, as much fun as it is to show up at Gen Con and be treated to games you cannot play anywhere else - wouldn’t it be great if you could play these special games at home with your gaming group?

-During one of our regular games nights, a friend dug up a game from his childhood: 1988’s DragonLance.
+During one of my regular game nights, a friend dug up a game from his childhood: 1988’s DragonLance.
 The goal is to fight other dragons in a race to complete a circuit around the map and capture the flag in the middle.

-Although simplistic, the game is fun and implemented the fundamentals of what we are looking for: aerial combat with visually-represented height.
-The stacking of height tokens results in minimal height variations, but this is a significant improvement over the abstract number representations used in other aerial combat games.
-The dragon theme is unique and interesting, and the the capture the flag objective is a fun way to ensure that players are forced into contact with each other (combat and movement are both guaranteed).
-The primary issue with DragonLance is that the aerial combat and movement are extremely simplistic; as we were playing I kept asking myself - what if this game had the refined movement and combat of the military aircraft games?
+Although simplistic, the game was fun and implemented the fundamentals of what I was looking for: aerial combat with visually-represented height.
+The stacking of height tokens resulted in minimal height variations, but this was a significant improvement over the abstract number representations used in other aerial combat games.
+The dragon theme was unique and interesting, and the capture the flag objective was a fun way to ensure that players were forced into contact with each other (i.e. combat and movement are both guaranteed).
+The primary issue with DragonLance was that the aerial combat and movement were extremely simplistic; as we were playing I kept asking myself - what if this game had the refined movement and combat of the military aircraft games?

-We have our target: a turn-based “capture-the-flag”-style aerial combat game with a dragon theme.
-And everything should be 3d-printable with a standard FDM printer.
+I had my target: a turn-based “capture-the-flag”-style aerial combat game with a dragon theme.
+And everything would be 3D-printable with a standard FDM printer.

 The name of the game?
 That’s easy: